 …being weird every now and then.

 … not out there, it’s in you.

 What would you say happiness is?
 To me, happiness is laughing with my family.

 The Bible is full of these Blessed are /Happiness is statements.

 There are Beatitudes in Deuteronomy, Job, Jeremiah, Psalms, Revelation, and probably others.

 Let’s look at a few other examples I found in the Bible, and my Happiness is interpretation below them.

-Blessed is the man who trusts in the Lord, whose trust is the Lord.JEREMIAH 17:7 ESV
+Blessed is the man who trusts in the LORD, whose trust is in the LORD.~Jeremiah 17:7 ESV

 Happiness is the man who trusts in the Lord…